grammyjs/website/site/docs/resources/comparison.md

 It enabled the project to have clean, consistent, compiling code that provides users with excellent types (=editor support).
 Type safety in turn permits more advanced features that fundamentally change how we think about bot development, such as [API transformers](/advanced/transformers.md).

-#### Comparison
+Today, Telegraf 3 is outdated.
+There are some unofficial forks out there that try to keep the legacy code base up to date with the evolvement of the Bot API, but their compatibility is unknown.

-> Telegraf 3 does not have proper TypeScript support, and its plugin ecosystem has moved on to support Telegraf 4.
+Furthermore, the plugin ecosystem of Telegraf has moved on to Telegraf 4.
-> You cannot expect v3 to be maintained reliably or to work with new plugins, so this comparison will focus on Telegraf 4.
+Most plugins developers do not maintain versions for third-party forks of old Telegraf versions.
+Based on the fact that Telegraf hangs somewhere between version 3 and 4, it makes sense to compare grammY to both versions individually.

+#### Comparison to v3

 Given their shared history, grammY and Telegraf have a lot in common.
 They both have a [middleware system](/guide/middleware.md) in their core.